abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Description**:

 The Path Traversal attack technique allows an attacker access to files, directories, and commands that potentially reside outside the web document root directory.
-An attacker may manipulate a URL in such a way that the web site will execute or reveal the contents of arbitrary files anywhere on the web server.
+An attacker may manipulate a URL in such a way that the website will execute or reveal the contents of arbitrary files anywhere on the web server.
 Any device that exposes an HTTP-based interface is potentially vulnerable to Path Traversal.

 **Solution**:

-This is a false-positive alert, since ABP Framework does all related checks for this kind of attacks on backend.
+This is a false-positive alert since ABP Framework does all related checks for this kind of attack on the backend side for this endpoint.

 ### SQL Injection [Risk: High] - False Positive